- What are infections and who is at risk?

 - Candida (yeast)

 Pneumocystis jirovecii is an atypical fungus that can cause illness in those with weak immune systems.
 It causes pneumonia and rarely spreads to other organs, but the pneumonia can make it very hard to breathe.
-Pneumocystis infections are common enough in patients with weak immune systems that sometimes doctors will give medicine to help prevent illness.
+Pneumocystis infections are common enough in patients with weak immune systems that sometimes doctors will give an antibiotic to help prevent this illness.

 Aspergillus is a fungus that’s often found in the air and in our environment.
-It’s rarely a problem in healthy people, but it can cause serious infections of the sinuses, lungs, kidneys, brain, and heart valves in people with cancer.
+It’s rarely a problem in healthy people, but it can cause a mild lung infection in people with allergies or asthma.
+In people with cancer, though, it can cause serious infections of the sinuses, lungs, kidneys, brain, and heart valves in people.
 This is especially true for those with very low white blood cell counts or those getting cancer treatments that suppress the immune system.
 This type of infection is often hard to diagnose.
 Quick, aggressive treatment is needed as soon as it’s suspected.

 Cryptococcus is found in the soil and in bird droppings, especially pigeon waste.
 It’s thought to be spread by breathing in the germ after it’s dried out and gets stirred up into the air.
 In people with healthy immune systems it may cause a lung infection that goes away without symptoms.
 But the fungus can remain inactive in the lungs for years.
 And if the person’s immune system becomes weak, Cryptococcus can begin to grow and spread to other parts of the body.
 One of the most serious outcomes of this infection is meningitis, an infection of the membranes that cover the brain and spinal cord.

 Histoplasma is another fungus that often infects the lungs of healthy people without causing symptoms or tissue damage.
-Infection with Histoplasma is quite common in the Mississippi and Ohio River Valleys in the United States, and many other parts of the world.
+Infection with Histoplasma is quite common in the Mississippi and Ohio River Valleys in the United States, although it is seen outside of these regions.
+It’s also found in many other parts of the world.
 People become infected through contact with soil or breathing the dust from soil that contains bird or bat waste.
 Like Cryptococcus, the fungus may remain inactive for years in the lungs of healthy people.
 But it can become active if their immune system is weakened.
 In people with cancer, Histoplasma may cause a serious illness and may spread to the lymph system, liver, spleen, and other organs.

 Anyone who has lived in any part of Arkansas, Kentucky, Missouri, Tennessee, and West Virginia is likely to be infected.
 People from certain parts of Alabama, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Mississippi, Nebraska, Ohio, Oklahoma, Texas, and Virginia are also likely to be infected with Histoplasma.